joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-08-16-maximum-dice.md

 - $d_1 + d_2 + d_3 + d_4 + \langle S_1 \rangle$
 - $d_1 + d_2 + d_3 + d_4 + d_5$

-What should we do?: whichever has the highest value.
+Which choice should we make?
+Whichever has the highest value.

 The value of $\langle S_5\rangle$ is the average value of this maximization over all possible sets $\\{d_1, d_2, d_3, d_4. d_5\\}.$